rexxars/sse-channel/README.md

 ### channel.addClient(request, response, [callback])

-Add a client to the channel. `request` is the `http.Request` instance for the connection, while `response` is the `http.Response` instance to write data to.
+Add a client to the channel. `request` is the `http.IncomingMessage` instance for the connection, while `response` is the `http.ServerResponse` instance to write data to.

 If specified, the `callback` supplied will be called once the client has been added.
 The first argument to the callback can be an error if the request was cross-origin and did not validate against the provided CORS configuration.